tc39/proposal-decimal/README.md

 - An external library could be used instead (introducing issues about choosing the library, coordinating on its use).
 - Calculations could be in terms of “cents” (fallible, as explained above)
-- In some cases, developers end up using Number anyway, aware of its inherent limitations or believing it to be mostly safe, but in practice causing bugs, even if tries take care of any issues involving rounding or non-exact conversions from decimals to binary floats
+- In some cases, developers end up using Number anyway—aware of its limitations or believing it to be mostly safe—but in practice cause bugs, even when they try to take care of rounding or non-exact conversions from decimals to binary floats.

 In other words, with JS increasingly being used in contexts and scenarios where it traditionally did not appear, the need for being able to natively handle basic data, such as decimal numbers, that other systems already natively handle is increasing.